R1chc0der/SD_PTLectureNotes/Unit_4/Forms/notes.md

+# Built-in / Inherent Events
+These are events that are tied/a part of elements within our HTML:
+- Forms
+- Buttons
+- a / Anchor

 # Forms
 - ```<form>``` groups input fields together
 - ```onsubmit``` will gather data within the input fields and pass it on.